jet/equinox/README.md

     - can render events from any of the stores via `eqx dump`.
     - incorporates a benchmark scenario runner, running load tests composed of transactions in `samples/Store` and `samples/TodoBackend` against any supported store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.
 (Install via: `dotnet tool install Equinox.Tool -g`)
     - can configure indices in Azure CosmosDB for an `Equinox.CosmosStore` Container via `eqx init`.
 See [here](https://github.com/jet/equinox#store-data-in-azure-cosmosdb).
+  - can create tables in DynamoDB for `Equinox.DynamoStore` via `eqx initAws`.
     - can initialize databases for `SqlStreamStore` via `eqx config`

 ## Starter Project Templates and Sample Applications